How does life insurance work?

 - Life Insurance (sometimes called term life insurance or death cover)

-- Total Permanent Disability Insurance
+- Total and Permanent Disability Insurance

-- Recovery Insurance, and
+- Critical Illness or Trauma Insurance, and

 - Income Protection Insurance.